Jonny Kim: Early life and education

-Career
+U.S. Navy service (2002–present)

-U.S. Navy
+U.S. Navy SEAL (2002–2009)

 Kim learned about and decided to become a Navy SEAL at age 16, investing his remaining high-school years physically conditioning himself for the rigors of Special Warfare training.
 Of this decision, Kim said, "Going into the Navy was the best decision I ever made in my life because it completely transformed that scared boy who didn't have any dreams to someone who started to believe in himself."

-After enlisting with the United States Navy in 2002 as a seaman recruit, Kim graduated BUD/S class 247 and was assigned to SEAL Team 3 with the rating Special Warfare Operator.
+After enlisting with the United States Navy in 2002 as a seaman recruit, Kim graduated BUD/S class 247 and was assigned to SEAL Team 3 with the rating Special Warfare Operator Hospital Corpsman.
 He deployed twice to the Middle East and participated in over 100 combat missions as a combat medic, sniper, navigator, and point man.
-During his tenure with the SEALs, Kim served with PO2s Marc Alan Lee and Michael A. Monsoor.
+During his tenure with the SEALs, Kim served with Marc Alan Lee, Michael A. Monsoor, Jocko Willink, and Chris Kyle.

+U.S. Navy officer (2009–present)

-In 2009, Kim was accepted to the Seaman to Admiral commissioning program; when he graduated from the University of San Diego in 2012 and left the Naval Reserve Officers Training Corps, Kim entered the Medical Corps.
-Kim then attended Harvard Medical School as part of the Navy's Health Services Collegiate Program.
+In 2009, Kim was accepted to the Seaman to Admiral commissioning program.
+When he graduated from the University of San Diego in 2012, Kim then attended Harvard Medical School as part of the Navy's Health Services Collegiate Program and following graduation entered the Medical Corps and trained to become a flight surgeon.